-As a core offering in the ERS masters programme, this course is intended to help its participants establish a reasonable working base from which to explore different fields of interest within environment and resource studies.
+As a core offering in the ERS doctoral programme, this course is intended to help its participants establish a reasonable working base from which to explore different fields of interest within environment and resource studies.
 The course focuses on the theme of creating and maintaining a sustainable society in a world of complex socio-ecological systems and interactions.

-The main tasks of ERS 680 are
+The main tasks of ERS 701 are

-- to introduce the participants to the main contextual areas and issues related to the underpinnings, design and establishment of a sustainable society; - to explore generally how insights from a variety of different fields can contribute to the pursuit of a sustainable society in a complex world; and in so doing - to help the participants develop a defensible basic framework in which to prepare a thesis, to carry out other graduate work, and to engage in a host of other potential applications.
+- to introduce the participants to the main contextual areas and issues related to the underpinnings, design and establishment of a sustainable society; - to explore generally how insights from a variety of different fields can contribute to the pursuit of a sustainable society in a complex world; and in so doing - to help the participants develop a defensible basic framework in which to prepare for doctoral research including development of a comprehensives paper and a thesis, and to engage in a host of other potential applications.